 The modified comparative negligence law in Georgia dictates that you only get compensation from the defendant if your degree of fault in a truck accident is less than 50%.
 The law also reduces the amount of compensation you receive according to your degree of fault.
 So if you are 20% at fault, the defendant only pays 80%.

-Can a Lawyer Prove the Truck Driver Was Negligent?
+Can a Smyrna truck accident lawyer Prove the Truck Driver Was Negligent?

 We use many ways to prove that the truck driver acted negligently, causing the accident.
 Some of the ways we use include: